-14.7 WINDOWS
+15.7 WINDOWS

-The window frames are constructed from aluminum and have insulated glass in them.
+The older window frames are constructed from aluminum and the newer window frames are constructed from PVC both have insulated glass in them.
 All of the windows were tested and/or inspected.
 The windows are in good condition and are functioning as intended except where noted below.